deepkit/deepkit-website2/src/pages/questions/http.md

 assistant: The available options for routing in Deepkit are:
 - Functional API: You can define routes using the `HttpRouterRegistry` with functions that handle the requests.
 - Class Controller API: You can define routes using classes and decorators (`@http.*`) to define the HTTP methods and paths.
-- Express-like API: You can use the `express()` function to create an HTTP server and define routes using the same syntax as Express.

 Here is an example of using the Class Controller API: